 A Blue View: From Bait to Plate

-Be a Smart Seafood Consumer
+How to be a Smart Seafood Consumer

 - Ask Questions.
 Consumers should ask more questions, including what kind of fish it is, if it is wild or farm raised, and where, when and how it was caught.

 - Check the Price.
 If the price is too good to be true, it probably is, and you are likely purchasing a completely different species than what is on the label.

 - Purchase the Whole Fish.
 When possible, consumers can purchase the whole fish, which makes it more difficult to swap one species for another.

 - Trace Seafood.
 Until we have a national traceability system in place, consumers can support voluntary traceability programs like Gulf Seafood Trace or other traceable seafood.